-1971 provided music listeners with a unique type of nostalgic song.
-Listening to it today can inspire major nostalgia and folk singer Melanie herself used nostalgia as inspiration.
+Music listeners of 1971 were provided a unique type of nostalgic song, and listening to it today can inspire major nostalgia — appropriate considering that folk singer Melanie herself used nostalgia as inspiration.
 Though considered quirky at the time, today, it’s perfect for inspiring an instant smile.

 In a way, science deserves some thanks for this cheerful tune.
 Memories and scents possess a strong relationship.
 So, when Melanie picked up a particular smell, she revisited very powerful, treasured moments in her life.
 Thus, we have this song.
 Learn more about its roots here.